Local entropy theory and descriptive complexity: Questions

 \section{Questions}

 We finish the paper with some open problems.

 In Section~\ref{sec:mixingNonBorel}, we proved that $\textup{Mix(X)} \cap \textup{CPE(X)}$ is coanalytic and not Borel.
-Although we constructed a correspondence whose domain is a coanalytic complete set, it seems that the correspondence is not Borel.
-Hence, we could not conclude that $\textup{Mix(X)} \cap \textup{CPE(X)}$ is coanalytic complete.
-Assuming $\Sigma^1_1$-Determinacy, every coanalytic non-Borel set is coanalytic complete \cite[Theorem 26.8]{Kechris}.
-However, such is not the case in ZFC, begging the following question. \begin{question} Is there a ZFC proof of the fact that $\textup{Mix(X)} \cap \textup{CPE(X)}$ coanalytic complete? \end{question}
+Although we constructed a correspondence whose domain is a complete coanalytic set, it seems that the correspondence is not Borel.
+Hence, we could not conclude that $\textup{Mix(X)} \cap \textup{CPE(X)}$ is complete coanalytic.
+Assuming $\Sigma^1_1$-Determinacy, every coanalytic non-Borel set is complete coanalytic \cite[Theorem 26.8]{Kechris}.
+However, such is not the case in ZFC, begging the following question. \begin{question} Is there a ZFC proof of the fact that $\textup{Mix(X)} \cap \textup{CPE(X)}$ is complete coanalytic? \end{question}

-In Theorem \ref{intcomplete} we proved that the family of interval maps that have CPE is coanalytic complete.
+In Theorem \ref{intcomplete} we proved that the family of interval maps that have CPE is complete coanalytic.
 It would interesting to determine if one can prove a similar result about smooth maps, where smooth could mean differentiable, $C^1$, etc. \begin{question} What is the descriptive complexity of the family of smooth maps, defined on some manifold, having CPE? \end{question} An answer would likely depend on the topology on the space of smooth maps.

 The construction of minimal TDS that have CPE but not UPE is, in general, complicated and technical \cite{song2009minimal}.
-It is not known if one can construct such maps with arbitrarily high ranks. \begin{question} Given a countable ordinal $\alpha$ is there a minimal TDS having CPE with entropy rank greater than $\alpha$? \end{question} As we stated in Theorem~\ref{thm:blokh}, for mixing graphs maps properties of UPE and CPE coincide.
-The following questions asks what happens in higher dimensions. \begin{question} Do CPE and UPE coincide for mixing map on a manifold of dimension $2$ or greater?
+It is not known if one can construct such maps with arbitrarily high ranks. \begin{question} Given a countable ordinal $\alpha$ is there a minimal TDS having CPE with entropy rank greater than $\alpha$? \end{question} As we stated in Theorem~\ref{thm:blokh}, for mixing graph maps properties of UPE and CPE coincide.
+The following questions asks what happens in higher dimensions. \begin{question} Do CPE and UPE coincide for mixing maps on a manifold of dimension $2$ or greater?
 If not, what is their descriptive complexity? \end{question} The final question concerns $\textup{UPE(X)}$. \begin{question} In Corollary~\ref{cor:upeborel}, we proved that $\textup{UPE(X)}$ is Borel.
 What is its exact descriptive complexity?
 How does it vary as we change the topological space $X$? \end{question} For example, there are compact connected subsets of ${\mathbb R}^3$ which only admit identity and constant maps \cite{hcook}.
-For such space, the collection of UPE is empty.
+For such a space, the collection of UPE is empty.